Q: How can I pay for my order?

 Q: Where are the canneries located?

-A: The canneries (there are now six) are located in southern Idaho, three in California, Oregon and Virginia.
+A: The canneries are located in southern Idaho and Oregon.
 Depending of the foods you order, we will ship directly from the cannery or warehouse nearest to you.

 Q: Can I pick up the food myself at the cannery?

 A: Yes, but only the Rainy Day cannery in southern Idaho permits this.
-This would only be cost effective now if you were in zone 2 (within a few hundred miles radius) of the cannery.
-This also must be scheduled into the regular production stream like all orders.
+This would only be cost effective versus shipping costs if you were in zone 2 (within a few hundred miles radius) of the cannery in Montpelier, Idaho.
+Cannery pickup must be scheduled into the regular production stream like all orders.

 Q: Can I pick up the food at your warehouse?

 A: No. We do not permit walk-in service at our location.
-The only product line that can be picked up is at Rainy Day Foods, located in southern Idaho.
+The only product line that can be picked up in person is at Rainy Day Foods, located in southern Idaho.

 Q: How large is a case of #10 cans?